arkency/posts/posts/2018-11-20-i-was-a-crudoholic.md

 ---
-title: "I was a CRUDoholic"
 created_at: 2018-11-20 17:41:40 +0100
 publish: true
 author: Andrzej Krzywda
 tags: ['ddd', 'rails']
 img: rescon_andrzej_thinking.jpg
 ---

+# I was a CRUDoholic

 Imagine one of your non-IT friends.
 Yeah, the “normal”.